Introduction

 Training routines and discipline

 My weekly training plan balances strength and endurance, with an average dedication of 7-9 hours to physical activity.
 This time is divided into 2-3 strength sessions in the fitness center, where I focus on fundamental lifts that lay the foundation for muscle strength and mass, as well as maintaining testosterone by doing these heavier, larger exercises.
-Furthermore, 2-3 endurance sessions are preferably outdoors, which typically include jogging and functional training in tufte park.
+Furthermore, there are 2-3 endurance sessions preferably outdoors, which typically include jogging and functional training in tufte park.
 To maximize recovery and further improve my overall health, I also integrate regular sauna visits with ice baths on my rest days.
 This balance between activity and rest is key to maintaining a healthy and sustainable exercise routine.
 Read more about using saunas and ice baths .

 Streamlining training routines